sethcmorrow/xtalk-ide/Documentation/guides/LiveCode Data Grid.md

 ![](images/media_1251992186932_display.png)

 ## Building Standalones With the Data Grid

 ### What Do I Need to Do to Deploy a Standalone With a Data Grid?

 A data grid relies on the stack **revDataGridLibrary** in order to function properly.
 This lesson will describe how to include this stack in your standalone applications.

 ####How The Standalone Builder Adds The Necessary Files
 When you add a data grid to a stack, a substack is created whose name begins with "Data Grid Templates".

 ![](images/media_1237996891751_display.png)

-When you build a standalone application LiveCode uses the settings you have set for your application.
+When you build a standalone application OpenXTalk uses the settings you have set for your application.
 These are on the **General** tab of the **Standalone Applications Settings**.
-By default LiveCode will look for a substack whose name begins with "Data Grid Templates".
+By default OpenXTalk will look for a substack whose name begins with "Data Grid Templates".
 If it finds one then the **revDataGridLibrary** stack is added to your standalone application.